Air travel certainly didn’t wait for the coronavirus outbreak to experience massive flight disruptions.

 When your flight was delayed or cancelled in Canada, you can also claim compensation.
 The law covers overbooked, delayed, and cancelled flights.

-Like in Europe, compensations planned by the Canadian regulation are cash, instead of vouchers and miles, and range from C$125 to C$1,000 depending on the length of the delay and the size of the airline.
+Like in Europe, flight compensations for cancellations and delays planned by the Canadian regulation are cash, instead of vouchers and miles, and range from C$125 to C$1,000 depending on the length of the delay and the size of the airline.

 (Note that in the US just like in Canada, you are NOT entitled to compensation for tarmac delays)